 We’re going to remove those extra cabinets and give this family a clear view.
 Before we do, Beth’s friend, Kandy Negus, a professional organizer, visits to help edit the space.

 After the cabinets are cleared, we begin demolition.
 But not long into it, we hit a snag: While Beth wanted to replace a set of cabinets with floating shelves, we discover that some of the cabinets were nailed to the studs, which means we’ll have to install some drywall.

 While we take care of that, Jason scrapes the ‘popcorn ceiling’ — a chore he has tackled before.
 He knew the ceilings hadn’t been painted, so he sprays them with warm water and applies some elbow grease while removing the texture.

 Relocate Cabinet Hardware

 For this modern kitchen upgrade, Beth wants to see new hardware on the cabinets.
 Centered knobs aren’t her style, and they look a bit dated.

 So, we remove those knobs, and the old hinges, and prepare to replace them with something more modern.

-Matching the old footprint of the hinges can be a challenge.
 The best way to match surface-mounted hinges with your existing cabinets is to bring an old hinge to your local home center.
 They can check the mounting holes and the offset for a perfect match.

 As for holes left from the old cabinet pulls, we patch those with automotive body filler, a two-part epoxy system.
-The filler dries as hard as the surrounding wood, so once it’s sanded and painted, no one will know holes there to begin with.
+The filler dries as hard as the surrounding wood, so once it’s sanded and painted, no one will know holes were there to begin with.